dcos-terraform/terraform-gcp-dcos/docs/maintain/README.md

----
-layout: layout.pug
-excerpt: Maintain DC/OS cluster on GCP using Terraform
-title: Maintain DC/OS on GCP
+# Maintain DC/OS on GCP
-navigationTitle: Maintain
-menuWeight: 30
----

 If you would like to add more or remove (private) agents or public agents from your cluster, you can do so by telling terraform your desired state and it will make sure it gets you there.